hemeac/kiwiTechTree/README.md

 Shuffled the tech nodes.

 ## Missing History 1.8.2
 Soft-deprecate liquid engines of Restock+ installed; hide a few more parts if Restock+ is installed; Used Restock models if available.
+Engines have received an B9PS upgrade two tiers above them which adds 20% Thrust, 10% Efficiency for an additional 50% Cost and 5% Mass.

 ## M.O.L.E.
 1.22.1
 I've taken a few selective pieces out for my personal playthrough and provided some configurations for them that also strip out the WBI Experiment and Omniconverter functionality as I am not intending to use these systems in my playthrough.
 I'm providing this only because I can't be bothered putting another folder for this, so consider this incomplete.
 But if you want some great looking Restock quality extensions to the Mk1 Cockpit, check out the updated Appaloosa textures in this mod, beautiful.